kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/05_Install_Kubernetes/README.md

 kubectl:
 ```

-To create a new kubecluster on your macbook, run (note this can take several minutes):
+To create a new kubecluster,  we run (note this can take several minutes):

 ```bash
 $ minikube start